caslab-NCKU/CASLab-GPU-SIM/README.md

-# SystemC XGPU Simulator User Guide
+# SystemC CASLab-GPU Simulator User Guide

-## XGPU is based on the HASIL (Heterogeneous System Architecture Intermediate Language) specification developed by the HSA foundation.
+## CASLab-GPU ISA is a lite version of the HSAIL (Heterogeneous System Architecture Intermediate Language) specification developed by the HSA foundation.

-This project involves:
+The CASLab GPU project involves:

-1. A XGPU Sim, which is a configurable OpenCL HSAIL GPU simulator in systemC supporting OpenCL.
+1. A CASLab-GPU Sim, which is a configurable OpenCL HSAIL GPU simulator in SystemC supporting OpenCL and TensorFlow CNN APIs.
-2. The OpenCL compiler for XGPU based on LLVM infrastructure.
-Users can easily employ the simulator by OpenCL code.
-The compiler optimizes and translates OpenCL code to CAS-GPU machine code.
+2. The CASLab GPU OpenCL compiler, which is based on the LLVM framework.
+The compiler optimizes and translates OpenCL programs or Python TensorFlow CNN model to CASLab-GPU machine code.

-The project is developed by CASLab members since 2013 with lots of effort dedicated.
+The project is developed by the CASLab members, NCKU EE,  since 2013 with lots of dedicated efforts.

 ## Prerequistes
 - Libraries (to be informed.)